 Unclaimed Property Program

 Property in a holder’s possession is presumed unclaimed or abandoned if it is unclaimed by an owner after a period of time set forth for the particular type of property as outlined in Chapter 523A, HRS for property $50 and more.
-Holders are required to send a notice to an owner’s last known address informing them that unclaimed property will be transferred to the State of Hawaii Unclaimed Property Program for safekeeping.
-If an owner does not contact the holder to claim property or if the holder is unable to contact an owner, unclaimed property is escheated to the State of Hawaii Unclaimed Property Program as required by law.
+Holders are required to send a notice to an owner’s last known address informing them that unclaimed property will be transferred to the States Unclaimed Property Program for safekeeping.
+If an owner does not contact the holder to claim property or if the holder is unable to contact an owner, unclaimed property is escheated to the States Unclaimed Property Program as required by law.

 Examples of unclaimed property are:

 - Uncashed travelers checks, money orders, dividend checks, payroll checks